-Front Binding – Anatole France, the satirical French author who you see all too little reprinting of these days, is the subject of today’s post.
-This book, The Revolt of the Angels, was the last one printed by the Limited Editions Club, following At the Sign of the Queen Pedauque (1933), The Crime of Sylvestre Bonnard (1937), Penguin Island (1947), and Crainquebille (1949).
-The first two were illustrated by Sylvain Sauvage (who would also do a special Penguin Islandfor the Heritage Press, among several others), while Malcolm Cameron and Bernard Lamotte supplied illustrations for the last two, respectively.
-The Heritage Press also did another of his works, The Gods are a-Thrist.
+Let’s discuss the author for a moment.
+Anatole France, the satirical French author who you see all too little reprinting of these days, is the subject of today’s post.
+The Revolt of the Angels was the last one printed by the Limited Editions Club, following At the Sign of the Queen Pedauque (1933), The Crime of Sylvestre Bonnard (1937), Penguin Island (1947), and Crainquebille (1949).
+The first two were illustrated by Sylvain Sauvage (who would also do a special Penguin Island for the Heritage Press, among several others), while Malcolm Cameron and Bernard Lamotte supplied illustrations for the last two, respectively.
+The Heritage Press also did another of his works, The Gods are a-Thrist for the Heritage French Romances line.
 Django6924 has this to add about France’s popularity within the Macy Companies:

 It is interesting that the Macy companies gave so much attention to Anatole France, who, though a Nobel Prize winner, was certainly not in the upper echelon.
 Five of his novels found representation in the LEC and one additional Heritage Press only edition of The Gods are a-thirst.
 This puts him ahead of Thomas Hardy, one of the better represented English novelists (Conrad eventually pulled ahead of France, but a majority of his works were printed after Macy’s tenure–during the time George Macy was in charge, only Dickens was better represented among novelists.)

-This particular book has a bit of interesting history to it, as the Club was wanting to publish a fine edition, naturally, but were not receiving sample illustrations that they felt matched the book’s spirit.
+This particular book has a bit of interesting history to it, as the Club was wanting to publish a fine edition, but were not receiving sample illustrations that they felt matched the book’s spirit.
 In fact, they go on record saying that they were “disappointed with these sample drawings”.
 While in Paris, France’s (the author, not the country) original publisher, Calmann-Levy, was about to unleash their own collector’s edition of Revolt, with etchings done by Sauvage protege Pierre Watrin.
-Watrin’s work fit the Club’s imagining of their book so perfectly that they gained reprinting rights for the art, and had them reproduced via gravures thanks to the Photogravure and Color Company in New York (for this particular edition, at least).
-Saul and Lillian Marks of California designed the book, as well as setting the type, a font called Bembo.
-Django has this to add about the Marks:
+Watrin’s work fit the Club’s imagining of their book so perfectly that they gained reprinting rights for the art, and had them reproduced via gravures.

-Page 23 – I think that the LEC was wise to gain the rights to reprinting Watrin’s work, as he has a distinct style that seems to work well.
-This was his only work for the LEC, which was, as mentioned above, not unique to it.
+This was Watrin’s only work for the LEC, which was, as mentioned above, not unique to it.
 Blog commenter and fellow Macy Devotee featherwate had plenty to say about Watrin’s career following this book:

 What the Sandglass doesn’t reveal is that during the seven years that elapsed between Watrin’s etchings appearing in the Calmann-Levy limited edition of the Revolt (1946) and their re-appearance in the LEC/HP editions of 1953, the artist himself seems to have largely abandoned serious book illustration to become an animation artist (and later director).
 He worked on one of the most famous of French cartoon features, Le Roi et L’Oiseau [English title: The King and the Mocking Bird], which began production in 1948 and was finally completed in – wait for it! – 1980; the delay was caused by studio bankruptcy and arguments over rights.
 The best-known of his other films is The Twelve Tasks of Asterix (1976), which he co-directed with Asterix’s creators Goscinny and Uderzo.